nasa/fprime/docs/INSTALL.md

 This installation guide is specifically designed to enable individuals and researchers to get up and running with F´ quickly.
 Larger projects with specific requirements may need to extend this process.

-**Note:** see the troubleshooting section at the bottom for help resolving common issues found during F´ installs.
+**Note:** See the troubleshooting section at the bottom for help resolving common issues found during F´ installs.

 ## Requirements